svin24/svin24.github.io/content/blog/Smarter-every-day-and-4privacy.md

 I'll refute the idea as briefly as possible: what's to stop someone from taking a picture of the phone while it's displaying your private info?
 Or writing it down?
-When you press the "revoke" button in the app, and it dutifully disappears from their phone screen, the private information is still written on a piece of paper in their desk drawer and you're none the wiser.
+When you press the "revoke" button in the app, and it dutifully disappears from their phone screen,[^1] the private information is still written on a piece of paper in their desk drawer and you're none the wiser.
 The application has given you a *false sense of security*, which is a major problem for a privacy-oriented tool.

+[^1]: And there's no guarantee that it will, for the record.

 You *can* work in this problem space, albeit under severely limited constraints.
 For example, consider how the SSH agent works: an application which wants to use